No one hurt in drive-by shooting outside South Valley Hobby Lobby

 ALBUQUERQUE, N.M.
-(KRQE) – The Bernalillo County Sheriff’s Office says no one was hurt during a drive-by shooting in a Hobby Lobby parking lot at Coors and Rio Bravo Wednesday afternoon.
+(KRQE) – The Bernalillo County Sheriff’s Office says no one was hurt during a drive-by shooting in a Hobby Lobby parking lot at Coors Blvd. and Rio Bravo Blvd. on Wednesday afternoon.

 - COVID: New Mexico reports first case of COVID-19 Omicron variant